MicrosoftDocs/architecture-center/docs/example-scenario/cobalt/cobalt-extensible-cloud-framework.md

 ### Cobalt templates and provisioned infrastructure

-Microsoft's CSE team worked with the customer to customize templates for provisioning a best practices implementation of App Services.
+The Microsoft CSE team worked with the customer to customize templates for provisioning a best practices implementation of App Services.
 Their goal was to create templates that application development teams could later use to migrate or build their own LOB applications.
 The developers organized the Cobalt templates to handle the provisioning of infrastructure and the setup of CI/CD pipelines.

 Templates are the implementation of *advocated patterns*.
 The scope of a template typically covers most, if not all, of the infrastructure required to host an application and may provision resources in multiple cloud providers.
 Templates compose modules to create an advocated pattern.
 Developers implement them as [Terraform modules](https://www.terraform.io/docs/configuration/modules.html) (also sometimes known as *Cobalt modules*) so that developers can compose them if needed.
 It's more common that developers don't need to compose them.